tokkonopapa/WordPress-IP-Geo-Block/_codex/03. Features and performance/08. Caching plugin/living-with-caching-plugin.md

 sometimes gets blocked.
 This means attack from forbedden countires would fail.
 As a consequence, blocking by country can still reduce the risk of infection.

-### How about Object Cache plugin? ###
+### How about Object Cache plugins? ###

 [WP_Object_Cache][ObjectCache] is a core class that implements an object cache.
-Although it stores all of the cache data to memory and makes them reusable within a request, it abandons them after response to a user agent.
+It stores all of the cache data to memory and makes them reusable within a request, but it does not make them reusable between different user agents even for the same content.

-Unlike the previous full page cache plugins, object cache plugins such as [LiteSpeed Cache][LiteSpeed] on [OpenLiteSpeed Web Server][OpenLiteSpeed] and [Redis Object Cache][RedisCache] using [Redis][Redis] make verious "object" persistent.
+Unlike the full page cache plugins mentioned above, object cache plugins like [LiteSpeed Cache][LiteSpeed] on [OpenLiteSpeed Web Server][OpenLiteSpeed] and [Redis Object Cache][RedisCache] using [Redis][Redis] make the "object" __persistent__.
+So the mechanism of persistent object cache is suitable for dynamic contents, and should be compatible with IP Geo Block.

 ### See also ###